vertexproject/synapse/docs/synapse/glossary.rst

 Role
 ----

-In Synapse, a role is used to "group" users with similar authorization needs.
+In Synapse, a role is used to group users with similar authorization needs.
 You can assign a set of rules (see :ref:`gloss-rule`) to a role, and grant the role to users who need to perform those actions.

 .. _gloss-root-tag: